SpellholdStudios/Isra_NPC/README.md

 ##

-0. Isra NPC Mod for BG:EE, BGT and TuTu (Main component)
+**0. Isra NPC Mod for BG:EE, EET, BGT and TuTu** (Main component)

 ##

-1. Valerie/Isra crossmod banter
+**1. Valerie/Isra crossmod content**

+This component installs banters between Isra and Valerie, if this mod is detected.

 ##

-2. Gavin/Isra crossmod banter
+**2. Gavin/Isra crossmod content**

+This component installs banters between Isra and Gavin, if this mod is detected.

 <div align="right"><a href="#top">Back to top</a></div>